smokingchmod/smokingchmod/README.md

+Hi guys!
+I'm still learning so please, be patient on me.
+As you can see I do many exercises - your advices would be very helpful if you want of course.
+But something more about me:

 🌱 I’m currently learning C++, C#.
 Also really want to learn JS in the future.

 💻 I’m looking to collaborate on game dev when I learn something more.
 I love video games since I was little kid.